IP Guidance

 It is common for a patent infringement case to take one year at the district court level and another several months if appealed to the IP High Court.

-Expected progress of typical patent infringement proceedings in the model (the first stage)
+Expected progress of patent infringement proceedings in the model (the first stage)

 First Oral Hearing